 We’re thankful for those who manage well the wild forests, rivers, and grasslands.
 And here at our home place we continue to care for the piece of earth entrusted to us, and we seek to persevere with the hope and patience we learn from Creator God who brings sunshine and harvest, cycles of seasons and rains, maintains the stars in their places, and every spring calls forth new life out of burns, decay and dormancy.

-Life will win … love will win … as we co-operate with our living, loving God who is actively creating and re-creating.
+Life will win … love will win … as we commune with, cooperate with, work with our living, loving God who is actively creating and re-creating.

-This is a theme we feel called to share through publishing…
+This is a theme I feel called to share through writing and publishing, featuring …

 authors/books that seek to know and honor God in creation (as well as through God’s word and with God’s people).